 NCERT Solutions for Class 7 Social and Political Life – II Chapter 7

 Chapter 7 focuses on aspects of life and commercial cycles associated with the market.
-In this chapter, students will learn about the weekly market, shops in the neighbourhood, shopping complex and malls, chain of markets, markets, and equality.
-The exercise contains 5 questions and the answers to them are provided in the NCERT Solutions for Class 7 Civics Chapter 7 “Markets Around Us”.
+In this chapter, students will learn about the weekly market, shops in the neighbourhood, shopping complexes and malls, chains of markets, markets and equality.
+The exercise contains 5 questions, and the answers to them are provided in the NCERT Solutions for Class 7 Civics Chapter 7 “Markets around Us”.
 Students can go through these solutions to learn an effective way of expressing their answers in the exam.

 Students can download the NCERT Solutions for Class 7 Civics PDF below.